dse/old-timey-mono-font/README.md

 -   U+0080–U+00FF Latin-1 Supplement: all printable ISO-8859-1
     characters.
 Again, no control characters.

--   U+2800–U+28FF Braille Patterns in its entirety.

 -   U+2500–U+257F Box Drawing in its entirety.

 -   U+2580–U+259F Block Elements in its entirety.

+-   U+2800–U+28FF Braille Patterns in its entirety.

 ### In Progress

 -   A lot of extended Latin symbols.

 -   Some Greek and Cyrillic symbols.
+All Cyrillic used in Russia and Ukraine is complete.

 -   Plenty of additional punctuation marks, mathematical operators, geometric shapes, and basic arrows from U+2000 on up.